 94. If you are popular on a message board, ask about a moderator gig.
 Some are paid a tiny bit each month.

 95. Get free samples from sites like StartSampling.com, WalMart.com or many others.
-It’s not outright cash, but every sample you get and can use or sell reduces the amount of money you have to spend for products.
+It’s not outright cash, but every sample you get and can use or sell reduces the amount of money you have to spend on products.

 96. Add affiliate links to your website or blog and get paid when people buy products through your links.